hasura/issues/README.md

 https://app.cluster.hasura-app.io/add_org_repos
 ```

-#### Initialise issues on a repo
+### Initialise issues on a repo
-This API call will upsert issues from the repo:
+This API call will upsert issues from the given repo:

 ```http
 GET